Scott Bernard Nelson

 What do you enjoy most about your job?

 The unpredictability.
 And being at the center of the universe when something really big is going down.
 I was in Lower Manhattan in the wake of 9/11, in Salt Lake City for the 2002 Winter Olympics, in Iraq during the invasion of 2003.
-Those experiences make me miss being a reporter, but the adrenalin level is also high when you're the editor in charge of a big, breaking story.
+Those experiences make me miss being a reporter, but the adrenaline level is also high when you're the editor in charge of a big, breaking story.
 I still love that.

 These days, I also get a big charge out of making new realizations about where the future of the business is headed.
 Those "wow" moments, when you read something that suddenly snaps a portion of the future image into focus.
 Never enough epiphanies, of course, but they're wonderful when they come.